 What Can We Do?

 We can continue to offer the facts to anyone who will listen.
-Our argument is supported on a growing bedrock of unbiased research from the scientific and medical communities Those who continue to dismiss the evidence must call upon on outdated presumptions that hold no place in modern life, and that do not stand up to scientific scrutiny.
+Our argument is supported on a growing bedrock of unbiased and peer-reviewed research from the scientific and medical communities.
+Those who continue to dismiss the evidence must call upon on outdated presumptions that hold no place in modern life, and that do not stand up to scientific scrutiny.

 Until policies begin to prioritise our health, however, our best defense is to prioritise it ourselves.
 Whether the threat remains the same for now, or 5G continues its supersession over the coming months, the only recourse we have against radiation is utilising EMF protection that offers effective and continuous shielding against the very source of the problem.